Nick Wrenn: Career

 Wrenn started his career in 1990 as a newspaper reporter in England for Southern Newspapers.
 From 1996 to 1997 he worked for United Press International as a freelance reporter.
 In 1997 he started working for Reuters as a freelance reporter.
 He joined the BBC in 1997 till 2000 as an Assistant Director, he was a member of the team that launched and grew the BBC News website.

 Wrenn joined CNN in 2003 as a Managing Editor.
-In 2008 to 2014 he was appointed as a Vice President of CNN International Digital Services.
+From 2008 to 2014 he was appointed as a Vice President of CNN International Digital Services.
 He then joined Facebook in 2014 and as of 2020 is Head of News Partnerships program for EMEA.